Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

 Samyang is some of the most compact and lightweight, and being Samyang, quite affordable lenses are designed for the Sony e mount.

-So after going over the options, I decided to go with the 75-millimeter f 1.8.
+So, after going over the options, I decided to go with the 75-millimeter f 1.8.

 This is such a small lens, and the lens comes with a pretty decent hood and a nice little clamshell case.

 This isn’t like a pancake lens small, but this is incredibly light.

-The build quality seems pretty good, it feels quite solid, and there are no loose joints or anything that rattles inside the lens.
+The build quality seems pretty good; it feels quite solid, and there are no loose joints or anything that rattles inside the lens.

 The focus ring is also very well dampened; I find it a little stiff, especially for manual focus during video.